-AD&D Insurance vs. Life Insurance: What’s the Difference & Which One Should You Get?
+AD&D Insurance vs. Life Insurance: What’s the Difference and Which One Should You Get?

 Table of Contents

-The difference between life insurance and AD&D lies in the situations that allow your beneficiaries to file a claim when you die or will enable you to receive coverage while living.
+The difference between AD&D and life insurance lies in the situations that allow your beneficiaries to file a claim when you die or will enable you to receive coverage while living.

-Accidental death and dismemberment insurance also pays out a death benefit.
-However, insurers are stricter regarding the causes of death — they must be accident-related.
+Accidental death and dismemberment (AD&D) insurance also pays out a death benefit.
+However, insurers are stricter regarding the causes of death.
+The coverage is strictly for accident-related deaths.
 In addition, you can file a claim if you sustain serious injuries, such as losing a limb or function.

 Life Insurance vs. AD&D Insurance